cowcoa/aws-cdk-go-examples/serverless/apigateway_lambda_ddb/README.md

   ```

 ## Development
-In your day-to-day development work, running lambda locally can improve development productivity.<br />
+In your day-to-day development work, running Lambda functions locally can improve productivity.<br />
 All scripting tools related to Lambda functions are in the 'functions' directory.<br />
 Run the following command to build a docker image and run the container:<br />
   ```sh